 Make a gift with your credit card online.
 This is a secure website, and it's as easy as 1-2-3.

 Each of us has a vested interest in the success of the university and the students we serve, and giving is a tangible way to signify our commitment and our belief in IUP students.
-Payroll deduction allows you to spread your commitment throughout the course of the year—it’s so easy.
-You may also choose to make a one-time commitment via check or credit card.
+Payroll deduction allows you to spread your commitment throughout the course of the year--and it's easy.
+You may also choose to make a one-time commitment via check or one-time or recurring gift via credit card.
 Charitable foundations and other agencies often look at faculty and staff giving rates.
 By giving to IUP, you say to them that you believe the work of the university is worth their investment, too.

 These are examples of what your gift or approximate payroll deduction can do to assist a student, improve a classroom experience, or make the campus a nicer place.*